-How do you calculate square meters?
+How do you calculate square meters for walls?

 SQM = H X L

-However, things get more complicated when you consider that the joists and studs take up space.
+However, things get slightly more complicated when you consider that the joists and studs take up space.
 That means, simply multiplying height by length will overestimate how much insulation you need.
 At Pricewise Insulation, we suggest a good rule of thumb is to take off 10% for any timber framing.

 For wall insulation, you will first need to minus the area of any doors and windows, and then multiply the result by 0.9 to account for the timber framing.
 The area of doors and windows can simply be calculated by using the calculation A=H X L.

 SQM (walls) = [H X L – (area of doors & windows)] X 0.9

 If you’re unsure, don’t worry!
 At Pricewise Insulation, we can help you estimate the rest to get the right amount of ceiling, floor or wall insulation for your application.